L'Orfeo: Act 3

 Orfeo is guided by Speranza to the gates of Hades.
-Having pointed out the words inscribed on the gate ("Abandon hope, all ye who enter here"), Speranza leaves.
+Having pointed out the words inscribed on the gate ("Abandon all hope, ye who enter here"), Speranza leaves.
 Orfeo is now confronted with the ferryman Caronte, who addresses Orfeo harshly and refuses to take him across the river Styx.
 Orfeo attempts to persuade Caronte by singing a flattering song to him ("Mighty spirit and powerful divinity"), and, although the ferryman is moved by his music ("Indeed thou charmest me, appeasing my heart"), he does not allow him to pass, claiming he is incapable of feeling pity.
 However, when Orfeo takes up his lyre and plays, Caronte is soothed into sleep.
 Seizing his chance, Orfeo steals the ferryman's boat and crosses the river, entering the Underworld while a chorus of spirits reflects that nature cannot defend herself against man: "He has tamed the sea with fragile wood, and disdained the rage of the winds."